ThePrimeagen/ts-rust-zig-deez/python/README.rst

    eval "$(pyenv init -)"
    EOF
    # Close and open a new shell session
-   # install Python 3.9.10
+   # install Python 3.10.1
-   pyenv install 3.9.10
+   pyenv install 3.10.1

    # make it available globally
-   pyenv global system 3.9.10
+   pyenv global system 3.10.1

-To manage the Python 3.9 virtualenv, I recommend using `poetry`_.
+To manage the Python 3.10.1 virtualenv, we recommend using `poetry`_.

 .. code-block:: bash

    # install poetry
    curl -sSL https://install.python-poetry.org | python3 -
    poetry --version
-   Poetry version 1.1.13
+   Poetry (version 1.5.1)

    # Having the python executable in your PATH, you can use it:
-   poetry env use 3.9.10
+   poetry env use 3.10.1

    # However, you are most likely to get the following issue:
-   Creating virtualenv deez_py-dxc671ba-py3.9 in ~/.cache/pypoetry/virtualenvs
+   Creating virtualenv deez_py-dxc671ba-py3.10 in ~/.cache/pypoetry/virtualenvs

    ModuleNotFoundError